igor47/dcsm/README.md

 # Docker Compose Secrets Manager

+Target audience:
-This project is intended for folks who, like me, run their self-hosted infrastructure using `docker-compose.yaml` files.
+* You run your self-hosted infrastructure using `docker-compose.yaml` files
-I like to keep my `docker-compose.yaml` files in a git repo.
-This way, I can work on the configs locally and deploy to my remote server.
-The git repo is my [configuration-as-code/infrastructure-as-code](https://www.cloudbees.com/blog/configuration-as-code-everything-need-know) for my self-hosted infrastructure.
+* You keep your infra checked into a git repo, [configuration-as-code/infrastructure-as-code](https://www.cloudbees.com/blog/configuration-as-code-everything-need-know) style

-A common issue with such projects -- <b>what the heck do you do with the secrets?</b>
+You probably have the question -- <b>what the heck do you do with the secrets?</b>

 `dcsm` allows you to store your secrets, encrypted, in a file in the git repo.
 When your `docker compose` starts, `dcsm` will decrypt the secrets and inject them into any `*.template` files in your repo.